tomgreene/NIRCam_grism_sims/README.md

 ./CONF/NIRCam_LWAR_F444W.conf

 - Updated zodi backgrounds using values from J Leisenring.
-*** ZODI BACKGROUNDS HAVE INCREASED BY ~2x over the old ones computed from the STScI prototype ETC. Use these bck_flux_disp and bck_flux_dir values for these filters:
+ZODI BACKGROUNDS HAVE INCREASED BY ~2x over the old ones computed from the STScI prototype ETC. Use these bck_flux_disp and bck_flux_dir values for these filters: [NOTE THESE ARE OBSOLETE IN 2017 - see more recent values above]
 Filter   zodi (e-/s/pxl)
 F277W    0.30
 F356W    0.90